Frequently Asked Questions

 A: Yes, acupuncture needles are sterile, stainless steel needles that are disposed of immediately after use.
 The FDA approved acupuncture needles for use in 1996.

-A: After a careful history, tongue and pulse exam are taken, patients lie on a massage table in a quiet room where normally 6-20 needles are gently inserted in the body.
-The needles remain in for about 10-20 minutes while the patient relaxes quietly and listens to peaceful music.
+A: After a careful history, tongue and pulse exam are taken, patients lie on a massage table in a quiet room where normally 6-30 needles are gently inserted in the body.
+The needles remain in for about 20-30 minutes while the patient relaxes quietly and listens to peaceful music.
 Often a heat lamp or moxibustion will be used as an adjunct to acupuncture.
-After 20 minutes, the needles will be removed and the patient will lie on their abdomen for acupuncture on their back.
-After 10-15 minutes the needles are removed and a warm, Chinese herbal poultice is applied to the back.
+After 20-30 minutes, the needles will be removed and as an option the patient may lie on their abdomen for a second set of acupuncture needles on their back.

 A: There are very few side effects to acupuncture other than positive effects such as improved sleep, reduced pain, sense of calm and well-being and relief of symptoms.
 Many patients fall asleep during an acupuncture session as people tend to reach a deep state of relaxation.
-While complications are rare, there have been reported instances of bruising, bleeding or, even more rarely, pneumothorax.
+While complications are rare, there have been reported instances of bruising, bleeding or, extremely rarely, pneumothorax.
+Occasionally a patient may feel itchiness or redness where the needles was inserted following the treatment.

 A: This depends on the individual, their ailments and their state of health.
 Many times patients get relief of symptoms from one treatment, however acupuncture does have an accumulative effect as it is working to restore balance in the body.
 For many patients it is necessary to receive 4-8 treatments for ideal results.
 Many patients reach an optimal level of health and then return for acupuncture “tune-ups” every two months or so.
 Some use acupuncture for nourishing self-care and to maintain excellent health.